-The corpse flower’s impressive bloom attracts many kinds of pollinators with its rancid smell.
+The corpse flower’s large bloom attracts certain kinds of pollinators with its bad smell.

-Rooted in the rich soil of the rain forest in Sumatra, a rare flower is about to bloom.
+In the rich soil of a rain forest in Sumatra, a rare flower is about to bloom.
 It has been growing for nine years.
 The blossom will only open for 48 hours.
-It needs to be pollinated during that short window.
+It needs to be pollinated during that time.

-The Venus flytraps’ leaves are lined with trigger hairs.
-Once tripped, an insect is trapped.
+The Venus flytrap’s leaves are lined with trigger hairs.
+They snap together to trap insects.

 The Need for Speed

 A flash of red catches a fly’s attention.
 A sweet smell suggests food.
 The fly lands on the sticky, red surface.
-This landing pad is actually the inside of a hinged leaf.
+This is actually the inside of a hinged leaf.

-Before the fly has a chance to fly off, the leaf snaps shut like a mouth.
-It takes less than a second to close.
-The edges of the leaf are rimmed with spikes.
-They act like a fence to keep the fly in place.
+Before the fly can fly off, the leaf snaps shut like a mouth.
+The spiky edges of the leaf act like a fence.
 The fly struggles, but it’s no use.
-It has been caught by a Venus flytrap, and it’s on its way to being eaten by this plant.
+It has been caught by a Venus flytrap.
+And, it’s on its way to being eaten!

-Like many plants, a Venus flytrap gathers nutrients from the soil and from the air.
-Yet, Venus flytraps live in poor soil and can’t get all of the nutrients they need.
-So, they’ve adapted an extreme way to feed themselves.
-They eat live prey.
+Like many plants, a Venus flytrap gathers nutrients from soil and air.
+But, these plants live in poor soil.
+They can’t get the nutrients they need.
+So, they feed themselves by eating live prey.

-The plant’s leaves are hinged in the middle like a clamshell.
-The inside is covered with stiff hairs.
-These are trigger hairs.
-They act like motion sensors.
-When an insect moves across the leaf, it brushes against trigger hairs.
-When one hair is brushed, nothing happens.
-But when a second hair is triggered, the leaf snaps shut and traps the insect inside.
+The plant’s leaves are hinged like a clamshell.
+Inside are stiff hairs that sense motion.
+When an insect moves across one hair, nothing happens.
+But when a second hair is touched, the leaf snaps shut.
+The insect is trapped.